 Here’s an example:

-Did You Know: You can collect and store leads right in your OptinMonster dashboard—even if you don’t have an email marketing service—with Monster Leads.
+Did You Know: You can collect and store leads right in your OptinMonster dashboard with Monster Leads even if you don’t have an email marketing service.
 It’s never too early to start building your list.
 Get started with OptinMonster today!

 Should You Run A Flash Sale?

 Flash sales are a great way to make a lot of sales in a short period of time.
-Some companies will run them to clean up their inventory, but the major benefit is that you can boost your bottom line in a flash.
+Some companies will run them to clean up their inventory, but the primary benefit is that you can quickly boost your bottom line.

-As we mentioned, flash sales are mainly done through email.
-The larger your email list, the larger your flash sales can become.
-Make sure you’re collecting emails on your site to grow your email list if you aren’t already.
+So make sure you’re collecting email addresses on your site to grow your email list if you aren’t already.